The barefoot movement and its veterinary researchers have come up with a reliable way to tell whether a hoof is well-trimmed overall.

 indicating where the foot is able to tip forward for liftoff.

 Right arrow shows where the breakover is on a flat-bottom trim.
 If the toe is flared, breakover may be even farther out in front.
 Breakover is delayed and the leg only has time for a shortened stride and a toe-first landing.
-Left arrow shows where the breakover line is when trimmed with a toe rocker and mustang roll.
+Left arrow shows where the breakover line is when trimmed with a mustang roll.
 Note that the breakover is in the same position as in the shorter mustang foot (inner hoof outline) with naturally rolled toe.
-When breakover is in this position, the leg has time to swing all the way forward to full extension, and can land heel-first. |
+When the breakover is in this position, the leg has time to swing all the way forward to full extension, and can land heel-first. |

 What does breakover have to do with heel-first landing?